AI Agent Smart Contract Exploit Generation: Analytical Model of Symmetric Capabilities

-Given the extremely low vulnerability rates ($\rho\ll1$), successful exploitation requires scanning many contracts upfront.
-At $\rho=0.1\%$, finding one vulnerability requires approximately 1,000 scans, costing \$3,000.
-A \$100k exploit would fund 33k future scans for an attacker, while a defender's \$10k bounty only covers 3.3k.
-This order of magnitude difference in reinvestment capability leads to diverging scanning capacities.
+\textbf{The ``Fishing Game'' Effect:} With very low $\rho$, both sides must scan heavily upfront.
+At $\rho=0.1\%$, one vulnerability requires ~1,000 scans (\$3,000).
+A \$100k exploit funds 33k future scans for an attacker, but a \$10k bounty funds only 3.3k for a defender.
+This order-of-magnitude gap drives diverging scanning capacities.